visualinteractivedata/idc-workshop-2026/index.md

 All deadlines are at 11:59pm (23:59) AoE (Anywhere on Earth)

-* April 7, 2026: Activities and Report Submission
+* April 14, 2026: Activities or Report Submission

 * May 1, 2026: Author Notification